Himanshu Kumar

 • To Manage Costs

 Having a moratorium period, insurance can better manage costs.
 It allows them to predict and allocate resources more effectively.
-This was, why they can analyse certain high-cost conditions that would not be immediately covered, hence the decisions will be better.
+This way they can analyze certain high-cost conditions that would not be immediately covered, hence the decisions will be better.

 • Legal Requirements